ychs0919/thread-safe-counter/README.md

 # thread-safe-counter

-Mutex can only go to shared resources where the key is acquired.
+In Mutex, only the thread that gets the key can go to the shared resource.

 Semaphores allow multiple threads to access shared resources using one commonly managed value.

 And it can have many variables.
 That's when the code gets complicated.

 So there is this difference.